EUROPEAN UNION- MIDDLE EAST & NORTH AFRICA (UE-MENA)

 All transport multilateral cooperation initiatives within EU-MENA where integrated in the EuroMed Transport Forum (FET), where CETMO had a leading role defining FET’s policy agenda and by sharing and leveraging CETMO’s experience and credibility as Technical Secretariat of the GTMO 5+5.
 (Please check GTMO 5+5 section).

-CETMO also provided the seminal analysis, framework and technical guidelines for the two first broad programs undertaken by FET; REG-MED (Regulatory Framework Improvement), and DESTIN (Defining and Evaluating a Strategic Transport Infrastructure Network in the Western Mediterranean).
-Moreover In the case of the DESTIN program, CETMO coordinated an Euro-Maghreb consortium to analyze and improve cross-region transport interoperability and its compatibility with the EU’s Trans-European Transport Network (TEN-T).
+CETMO also provided the seminal analysis, framework and technical guidelines for the two first extensive programs undertaken by FET; REG-MED (Regulatory Framework Improvement), and DESTIN (Defining and Evaluating a Strategic Transport Infrastructure Network in the Western Mediterranean).
+Moreover, in the case of the DESTIN programme, CETMO coordinated an Euro-Maghreb consortium to analyse and improve cross-region transport interoperability and its compatibility with the EU’s Trans-European Transport Network (TEN-T).

-Additionally CETMO has also conducted and collaborated in many of the FET’s programs and initiatives.
-CETMO also collaborated in FET’s Regional Plan I and is currently engaged in the ongoing execution of the Regional Plan II.
+Additionally, CETMO has conducted and collaborated in many of the FET’s programmes and initiatives.
+CETMO has also collaborated in FET’s Regional Plan I and is currently engaged in the ongoing execution of the Regional Plan II.

 UNION FOR THE MEDITERRANEAN (UfM)

-As a result, CETMO conducted the first two transport programs of the UfM: LOGISMED, addressed to modernize region logistics and financed by the European Investment Bank program; and the Trans-Maghreb Multimodal Corridor, composed of a variety of regional transport Infrastructure and Interoperability projects.
+Consequently, CETMO conducted UfM’s first two transport programmes: LOGISMED, which addressed the modernisation of regional logistics and was financed by the European Investment Bank programme; and the Trans-Maghreb Multimodal Corridor, composed of a variety of regional transport Infrastructure and Interoperability projects.

-Euro-Mediterranean Cooperation continued evolving with the merging of UfM and the Euromed Transport Forum (FET).
+Euro-Mediterranean Cooperation continued to evolve with the merging of UfM and the Euromed Transport Forum (FET).
 CETMO today has an ongoing collaboration with FET and UfM, providing technical support, advocating specific strategies transport policies, designing and proposing initiatives, and executing and coordinating regional transport and logistics projects.